Greg Joseph: Minnesota Vikings

 On February 11, 2021, Joseph signed with the Minnesota Vikings to replace a struggling Dan Bailey.
-During a Week 2 33–34 loss to the Arizona Cardinals, Joseph missed a game-winning 37-yard field goal attempt as time expired.
-Three weeks later, he made a game-winning 54-yard field goal against the Detroit Lions.
-A week later, Joseph missed another game-winning field goal against the Carolina Panthers, but the Vikings would go on to win the game in overtime.
-On November 21, 2021, he made his second game-winning field goal of the season, a 29-yarder against the Green Bay Packers.
+During a narrow Week 2 34–33 road loss to the Arizona Cardinals, Joseph missed a game-winning 37-yard field goal attempt as time expired.
+Three weeks later against the Detroit Lions, he made a game-winning 54-yard field goal in the narrow 19–17 victory.
+In the next game, Joseph missed another game-winning field goal against the Carolina Panthers, but the Vikings would go on to win on the road 34–28 in overtime.
+During Week 11 against the Green Bay Packers, he made his second game-winning field goal of the season in the 34–31 victory.

-During a Week 4 28–25 victory over the Saints in London in 2022, Joseph converted all five field goal attempts, including a 47-yard game-winner, earning NFC Special Teams Player of the Week.
-During a Week 15 39–36 overtime victory over the Indianapolis Colts, he was able to kick a 40-yard field goal in overtime despite an attempt to ice him, helping the Vikings achieve the biggest comeback in NFL history.
-In the next game against the New York Giants, Joseph hit a 61-yard game winning field goal in a 27–24 victory, also setting a Vikings franchise record for longest made field goal.
+During Week 4 against the Saints in London in 2022, Joseph converted all five field goal attempts, including a 47-yard game-winner in the 28–25 victory.
+He was named NFC Special Teams Player of the Week for his performance against the Saints.
+During a Week 15 39–36 overtime victory over the Indianapolis Colts, Joseph made all four of his extra point attempts and a 40-yard field goal in overtime despite an attempt to ice him, helping the Vikings achieve the biggest comeback in NFL history.
+In the next game against the New York Giants, Joseph hit a 61-yard game winning field goal during the 27–24 victory, setting a Vikings franchise record for longest made field goal.

 On March 14, 2023, Joseph signed a one-year contract extension with the Vikings.
-In the 2023 season, he converted 24 of 30 field goal attempts and 36 of 38 extra point attempts.
+In the 2023 season, he converted 24 of 30 field goals and 36 of 38 extra point attempts.